nosco/hx/README.md

 outputs React data structures.
 It extends the syntax slightly to accomodate using any arbitrary React component in place of HTML tags.

-The basis of the library is the `compile-hiccup` macro that takes in a hiccup form and transforms it into calls to React's `createElement` function:
+The basis of the library is the `compile-hiccup` function that takes in a hiccup form and transforms it into calls to React's `createElement` function:

 ```clojure
 (require '[hx.compiler.core :refer [compile-hiccup]])